Management of Parkinson's disease: Exercise

+Newer data has provided another benefit of exercise for patients with Parkinson's disease.
+The external and internal stressors provided by engaging in exercise induce production of brain neurotrophic factors.
+This finding is significant because it provides evidence that exercise contributes to neuroplasticity which is especially beneficial in a neurodegenerative disease such as Parkinson's disease.
+Another study reported that regular aerobic exercise increases brain derived neurotrophic factor in patients with either Parkinson's, multiple sclerosis, or people who have had a stroke.
+Exercise has additional benefits to the central and peripheral nervous system in Parkinson's disease, including pain management.
+Pain is a common, but underdiscussed symptom.
+Central neuropathic pain is characterized by tingling or burning of a nerve and is not due to the musculoskeletal decline that occurs in Parkinson's disease, rather, it is caused by the disease process within the brain.

 Psychological treatments

 Psychological treatment is based on cognitive-behavioral interventions.
 Cognitive behavioral therapy is confirmed as efficient for treatment of parkinsonian pain, insomnia, anxiety, depression, and impulse control disorders.
 Treating Parkinson's disease engages a multidisciplinary approach, and includes a psychologist, because motor symptoms can be worsened by psychosocial factors like anxiety, phobia, and panic attacks.
 Psychological treatment is tailored to each individual, based on clinical recommendations, especially if they have severe motor disability or cognitive problems.

 Gait training

 Patients with Parkinson's disease have an altered gait.
 There is a reduced gait speed and step length, increased axial rigidity, and impaired rhythmicity.
 These gait problems worsen as the disease continues.
 This is a major disease burden that markedly affects independence and quality of life.
 Since it is proven that tremor-dominant and akinetic rigid types of Parkinson's disease have various different visuomotor deficiencies, like problems in visual perception and motor coordination, that can influence their gait training, it is recommended for them to receive neuropsychological assessment before physical therapy.

 Task-specific gait training may also lead to long-term gait improvement for patients with Parkinson's disease.
 Previous research studies have utilized body weight support systems during gait training, where individuals are suspended from an overhead harness with straps around the pelvic girdle as they walk on a treadmill.
 This form of gait training has been shown to improve long-term walking speed and a shuffling gait following a one-month intervention period.

 Studies are also looking at the effect of tai chi on gait performance, and balance in people with Parkinson's Disease.
 The first study concluded that tai chi was ineffective since there was no improvement on gait performance and no improvement on the Part III score of the Unified Parkinson's Disease Rating Scale (UPDRS).
 The second study found that patients taking tai chi improved on their UPDRS score, Timed Up and Go test, six-minute walk and backwards walking.
 It did not however, show any improvements on their forward walking or their one leg stance test.